lajanki/letter_randomizer/README.md

   * the templates folder contains a collection pre-filled letters and summary json file defining a title for each filename
-  * quotes.db is a database containing a dictionary table which contains words and an nltk tag telling which word class each word belong, see my quote_randomizer for more detailed description.
+  * quotes.db is a database containing a dictionary table which contains words and an nltk tag telling which word class each word belong, see my quote_randomizer for more detailed description https://github.com/lajanki/quote_randomizer
   * keys.json is an empty storage space for Twitters access tokens, and
   * bot.sh is a Linux launcher script for running bot.py and for sending any generated output to a web server.